xuchen66/sphinx-emdocs/source/fasttomo.rst

 A Few Points to Discuss
 -----------------------

-1. In roder to get a reliable correlation using R images, the dose is probably small.
+1. For a reliable correlation using R images, the dose is probably too low and signal is too weak without any binning.
 Therefore, a proper binning for R image is expected.
 This is not a problem for K2/K3 camera, as returned image can be binned while the raw frames are saved on the side without any binning.
 For a non-K2/K3 camera, one can modify the script easily to `ReduceImage` for R shot after saving and store that in the reference buffer.